miguelcoria94/JustStocks/frontend/README.old.md

-Next, to make `fetch` requests with any HTTP verb other than `GET`, you need to set a `XSRF-TOKEN` header on the request and the value of the header should be set to the value of the `XSRF-TOKEN` cookie.
-To do this, you are going to wrap the `fetch` function on the `window` that will be used in place of the default `fetch` function.

-Add a `csrf.js` file in the `frontend/src/store` folder.
-Import `Cookies` from `js-cookie` that will be used to extract the `XSRF-TOKEN` cookie value.
-Define an `async` function called `fetch` that will take in `url` parameter and an `options` parameter that defaults to an empty object.
-If `options.headers` is not set, default it to an empty object.
-If `options.method` is not set, set it to the `GET` method.
-If it is any method other than a `GET` method, set the `XSRF-TOKEN` header on the `options` object to the extracted value of the `XSRF-TOKEN` cookie.
-Call and `await` the `window.fetch` with the `url` and the `options` object to get the response.

 If the response has a JSON body, then parse it using the `.json` method on the response.
 Set the parsed JSON body as a key of `data` on the response.
 If the response status code is 400 or above, `throw` the response as the error.